ReaxDev/attribute_queryable_encrypted/readme.md

 ===========================
 Assigns a digest-hashed value to an attribute writer using a portion of the value assigned to each attribute's normal writer.
 The digest-hashed prefix can then be used to identify other objects with the same prefix without revealing the underlying value.

 AttributeQueryableEncrypted was inspried by shuber's excellent [attr_encrypted](https://github.com/shuber/attr_encrypted) gem, and aims for compatibility.
-It attempts to addresses a shortcoming of encryption, where encrypted columns are queryable when unsalted, but attackable using a precomputed "rainbow table".
+It attempts to addresses a shortcoming of unsalted encryption, where encrypted columns are queryable, but attackable using a precomputed "rainbow table".
+By exposing only a portion of the unsalted encrypted data to precomputed attacks, AttributeQueryableEncrypted reduces the need for a full-table scan on encrypted data.

 Selecting multiple candidates with matching prefix digests and subsequently decrypting the full salted/encrypted data field to find a exact match will reduce the need for a full table scan.
 You should use attr_encrypted, or your own crypto logic, to handle encrypting and decrypting the appropriate full data field.